 Think about what that looks like from the customer’s perspective.
 They walk into a space where the visual environment has been considered down to the thread count of the display cushions.
 Every surface, every color, every sightline is deliberate.
 And then the music is a playlist that could be playing in any store in the country.
 The care stops at the eardrums.

 If you treated sound the way you treat lighting, you would start with a brief.
 What emotional state should the customer be in at the entrance?
 In the browsing area?
 Near the register?
-Those zones probably need different sonic temperatures the same way they need different light temperatures.
+The audio equivalent of light temperature, diffusion, and directionality would be specified before a single track played.

 You would specify measurable parameters.
-Tempo range for each zone.
+Tempo range.
 Harmonic language.
-Production era matched to your customer's age.
-Groove feel that matches your brand's relationship with time (unhurried luxury versus energetic discovery).
+Production era matched to your customer’s age.
+Groove feel that matches your brand’s relationship with time (unhurried luxury versus energetic discovery).
 You would think about how the music interacts with the acoustics of the room, the way a lighting designer thinks about reflective surfaces.

 You would test it.
 You would measure whether it’s working.
 You would revise.